4Chan Alt-Righters Went To Insane Lengths To Find ‘He Will Not Divide Us Flag’

-Shia LaBeouf, Nastja Säde Rönkkö, and Luke Turner’s performance art project featuring an anti-Donald Trump flag that reads “He Will Not Divide Us” has been plagued by provocateurs since the trio launched it on inauguration weekend.
+Shia LaBeouf, Nastja Sade Ronkko, and Luke Turner’s performance art project featuring an anti-Donald Trump flag that reads “He Will Not Divide Us” has been plagued by provocateurs since the trio launched it on inauguration weekend.

 The performance art project first appeared at the Museum of the Moving Image in New York City the weekend of President Trump’s inauguration.
 It originally consisted of a webcam facing an external wall of the museum that had the words “He Will Not Divide Us” painted on it.